Featured Image

 IMG_5463 (3)

-First step of opportunities that facilitate impatience:
+First step toward embracing impatience:

 IMG_5692

-After an hour and a half, I finally got through to “P” and his response was; “ I will be there in 20 minutes.”
-Again I got the rush for opportunities and overlapped the fatigue from the two days of traveling so I sat there patiently. – Opportunities facilitating patience.
+After an hour and a half, I finally got in touch with “P,” and his response was, “I will be there in 20 minutes.”
+I felt a surge of opportunities and managed to push through the fatigue from the two days of travelling, so I sat there patiently—opportunities facilitating patience.

 548480_10150918329262727_1190996813_n